greenorbitspace/hub/userguide/content/en/docs/glossary/b/b-corp-certification.md

 ---
-title: B Corp Certification
+title: B-Corp Certification
 ref: b-corp-certification
+weight: 1
+exported_at: '2025-06-16T15:05:44.257823+00:00'
-description: B-Corp Certification is a designation granted to companies that meet high standards of social and environmental performance, accountability, and transparency.
+definition: B-Corp Certification is a designation awarded to companies that meet high standards of social and environmental performance, accountability, and transparency.
-  It signifies a commitment to balancing profit and purpose, ensuring that the company considers the impact of its decisions on workers, customers, suppliers, community, and the environment.
+  B-Corps aim to balance profit with purpose and are assessed on their impact on workers, customers, community, and the environment.
-notion_page_id: fe4ebaef-22de-4161-b196-d0007715318c
-exported_at: '2025-06-16T14:24:39.241047+00:00'
 tags:
 - sustainability
 - business
-category:
+id: GL38
+categories:
 - Sustainability & Environment
-id: GL38
 ---